-Dr. Budhendra “Budhu’ Bhaduri is a Corporate Research Fellow and the director of the National Security Emerging Technologies Division at Oak Ridge National Laboratory (ORNL).
+Dr. Budhendra “Budhu’ Bhaduri is a Corporate Research Fellow and the director of the Geospatial Science and Human Security Division at Oak Ridge National Laboratory (ORNL).
 In that capacity he is responsible for an interdisciplinary research portfolio focused on human dynamics, geographic data science, remote sensing, scalable geocomputation, and special communications and autonomous systems.
 Previously he led the Geographic Information Science & Technology research group in Computational Science and Engineering Division.
 Additionally, between 2014-2019, he founded and led ORNL’s Urban Dynamics Institute, a cross-disciplinary initiative across the laboratory that fostered a data driven understanding of complex urban systems.
 Over his career, he has catalyzed the integration of geographical sciences in the laboratory’s as well as the Department of Energy’s mission.
 His professional interests and experience cover novel implementation of geospatial science and technology for a wide variety of programs supporting energy, environment, and national security missions across the Department of Energy, the Department of Defense, and the Department of Homeland Security.
 Dr. Bhaduri’s research has had global impact and has benefited the U.S. federal missions, international organizations, and private foundations.

 Dr. Bhaduri is a Fellow of the American Association for the Advancement of Science and was recently appointed to the Geographical Sciences Committee of the National Academy of Sciences.
 He is a founding member of the U.S. Department of Energy’s Geospatial Sciences Steering Committee and a recipient of the Department’s Outstanding Mentor Award for his dedicated service for developing future workforce for the nation.
 He routinely serves on national and international expert panels and has published extensively in leading scientific journals.
 He holds professorial appointments with the University of Tennessee, Knoxville and is actively involved with academic institutions for scientific collaborations and student engagement for research in geospatial science.